department-of-veterans-affairs/va.gov-team/teams/vsp/teams/pst-forms-library/research/review-page/research-plan.md

 ### Outcome
-How will this research advance your product to the next phase in the design process?
-What will you do with your learnings?
+The findings from this research will help the team better understand Veteran needs and expectations around the Review Page (after completion but before submission of a form).
+Based on use, Veteran expectation and preference, a Review Page pattern that best suits Veteran needs will be chosen to build in the Q2 Working Demo.

 ### Research questions
 <h4>General VA form filling experience </h4>
-1. What VA forms have you filled out in the past?
+1. What VA forms have you filled out in the past? <br>
 2. Typically, who fills out the forms?
-(You or does someone else help you fill the forms?)
+(You or does someone else help you fill the forms?)<br>
 3. What device do you use to fill out the forms?
-On your phone, computer, etc.?
+On your phone, computer, etc.? <br>
 4. Typically, how long does it take for you to fill a form? <br>

 <h4>Review Page </h4>
-1. When in the process do you usually verify the information before submitting the form?
+1. When in the process do you usually verify the information before submitting the form? <br>
 2. Please talk to me about your experience editing or correcting any entry on the Review Page? <br>

 <h4>Design Options </h4>
-1. Compare the three design options to identify which better suits your need
+1. Compare the three design options to identify which better suits your need <br>
-2. Open versus closed accordion
+2. Open versus closed accordion <br>
-3. Editing in Review page versus the original page
+3. Editing in Review page versus the original page <br>
-4. Edit button per section or one for each element
+4. Edit button per section or one for each element <br>
 5. Using ‘edit’ versus ‘change’ (terminology) <br>

 <h4> Pain Points</h4>
-1. Thinking about the Review Page specifically, what are some of the things you like and don’t like about using the Review Page?
+1. Thinking about the Review Page specifically, what are some of the things you like and don’t like about using the Review Page? <br>
-2. Can you talk to me about some other forms you have filled out in the past and how easy or hard it was for your to complete the form(s)
+2. Can you talk to me about some other forms you have filled out in the past and how easy or hard it was for your to complete the form(s) <br>

 ### Hypothesis